-The IEX Router is designed to interact with liquidity resting on IEX and sweep all markets displaying protected quotations.
+The IEX Router is designed to interact with liquidity resting on IEX and sweep all markets displaying protected quotations pursuant to Rule 600(b) of Regulation NMS under the Securities Exchange Act of 1934.
 Once posted to the IEX Order Book, routable orders re-sweep to capture protected quotations that lock or cross the order’s limit.
 IEX’s unique POP architecture and low latency network protects routing orders from information leakage while maximizing fill rates.
 IEX offers one simple routing option called Router.

 Router is a routing option under which an order is sent to the IEX Order Book to check for available shares in a way designed to minimize market impact (see reverse for additional detail), and then any remainder is sent to destinations on the System routing table, which may include the IEX Order Book.
 If shares remain unexecuted after routing, they are posted on the Order Book or canceled, in accordance with User instruction.
 Once posted on the Order Book, the unexecuted portion of such order is eligible for the re-sweep behavior (“Router: IEX Check, then Sweep the Street”).

 If the limit price of a resting routable order is crossed or locked by one or more protected quotations, the IEX Router removes all or a portion of the order from the IEX Order Book, respectively, and routes to the protected quotation(s).

 Route with Confidence

 Through IEX’s low latency, deterministic network to all protected markets, coupled with our patent pending system architecture, IEX has minimized the opportunity for quotes to fade while routing orders.

 IEX passes full execution information about every routed trade to users, including Last Market and Liquidity Indicators.
 IEX encourages users to review IEX’s routing options; in-depth fill rate analysis reports can be supplied on request.